Ensure your online account is up to date in case of postal disruption. Update your account here.

 Towing Distance Coverage

-Members are entitled to free towing, calculated from the point of breakdown up to the distance covered by their membership level.
+Members are covered for towing from the point of breakdown up to the distance covered by their membership level.

-If mileage exceeds the membership limits the member will pay for the extra mileage at the retail KM rate of the contracted partner.
+If distance exceeds the membership limits the member will pay for the extra distance at the contracted CAA rate.

 Towing Equipment: CAA reserves the right to determine the appropriate towing equipment and procedures.
-Members cannot request specific equipment, such as flatbed service trucks, unless necessary.
+Members cannot request specific equipment, such as flatbed service trucks, unless CAA deems it necessary.
 Some exceptions apply.
-CAA will always send a service vehicle appropriate to the situation, according to the AAA towing manual.
+CAA will always send a service vehicle appropriate to the situation.
 If a member insists on the use of a flatbed despite the recommendation of CAA, the member will be charged a flatbed fee for the service.

 Fuel Delivery: An emergency supply of gasoline will be delivered to the member’s disabled vehicle.
 CAA Classic members will be charged the fuel pump price and must pay the tow driver upon delivery.
 Emergency fuel is included for CAA Plus/RV and CAA Premier/RV membership levels.
 Coverage excludes diesel/propane.
 Fuel grade or brand cannot be guaranteed.
-Fuel requirements other than gasoline will necessitate a tow within the membership level’s towing distance coverage.
+Fuel requirements beyond the emergency gasoline will necessitate a tow within the membership level’s towing distance coverage.

 Flat Tire: A flat tire will be replaced with the member’s inflated and mounted spare or emergency tire.
 If no usable spare or emergency tire is available, the towing benefit will apply.
 Service does not include repairs, additional trips to deliver a repaired tire, installation or removal of tire chains, mounting, dismounting or shifting of tires, seasonal tire change, and a tire change on an oversized tire, or tires on some trucks/vans based on size.
-Members should drive no more than 80 km on a spare tire if possible.
-A spare tire isn't meant to completely replace a tire, rather, its purpose is to tide you over until you can properly replace it.
+CAA recommends that members should drive no more than 80 km on a spare tire.

-Battery Boosting: CAA will attempt to start your car with a boost and where available provide battery testing.
+Battery Boosting: CAA will attempt to start your car with a boost, and where available provide battery testing.
 If boosting is unsuccessful the towing benefit will apply.
-CAA will not install a non-CAA branded battery.
+CAA will not install a non-CAA branded battery however in some areas, CAA batteries are available for purchase at member rates and can be installed on location.

 Extrication/Winching: A vehicle will be extricated when it can be safely reached from a normally travelled or established thoroughfare.
-If special equipment, additional manpower or vehicles are required, the associated costs may be at the member’s expense.
-Only Plus/Plus RV and Premier/Premier RV membership levels are automatically covered for an additional service vehicle and service provider for up to one hour of extrication service at the scene.
+If special equipment, additional resources or vehicles are required, the associated costs will be at the member’s expense.
+CAA Plus/Plus RV and CAA Premier/Premier RV membership levels are automatically covered for an additional service vehicle and service provider for up to one hour of extrication service at the scene.

 Lockout: A CAA driver will be dispatched to gain entry to vehicle if keys are locked inside.
 If keys are lost, broken or the driver cannot gain entrance to the vehicle, CAA will provide reimbursement for automotive locksmith services up to $50 for Classic memberships and up to $100 for Plus/RV and Premier/RV memberships.
 Locksmith coverage is for the primary, starter key only and does not include a spare key or a key to gain entry into the residential door of a motorhome.
 Locksmith services cannot be used to replace a backup or “second set” of keys.
 If your vehicle cannot be made operable the towing benefit will apply.

-Bike Assist Service is based on seasonal availability and will be provided to cyclists at the nearest road/address of the breakdown location, where there is permitted vehicle access.
+Bike Assist: Service is based on seasonal and geographic availability and will be provided to cyclists at the nearest road/address of the breakdown location, where there is permitted vehicle access.
 CAA will arrange to transport the member and their bicycle, subject to towing limits based on membership type.
-Everyday members are eligible for 1 bike assist service per membership year of up to 10 kilometers.
-Service is limited to bicycles with standard pedals, chain and possibly an external electric geared motor.
+Everyday members are eligible for 1 bike assist service per membership year up to 10 kilometers.
+Service is limited to bicycles with standard pedals, chain and possibly an external electric geared motor or battery, if it can be carried on the bike carrier.

 Bike Assist is available in Saint John NB, Moncton NB, Fredericton NB, and Halifax NS.